apache/deltacloud/site/content/rest-api.md

   </dd>
   <dt><h4>Metrics</h4></dt>
   <dd>
   Metrics collection provides useful information about your cloud resources, e.g. CPU utilization or network throughput.
 It may be helpful for developers for better scaling and monitoring.
-The collection is currently supported only for Amazon EC2 cloud.
-It collects information from Amazon CloudWatch service.
+The collection is currently supported for Amazon EC2 cloud, collecting information from Amazon CloudWatch service, and Fujitsu GCP.
   </dd>
 </dl>